Political views of J. K. Rowling: Harry Potter

+The books examine the basis of power, the control of information and the role of the media and explore themes of justice, discipline and punishment.

+Some themes in the books are presented more ambiguously.
+For example, the Ministry of Magic is both bumbling, inefficient and corrupt, but also inhabited by key players, and with a layer of necessary legitimacy.
+This reflects a more nuanced understanding of real world power structures.

+British politics

-J. K. Rowling has been a long-time friend of former Prime Minister Gordon Brown and his wife Sarah Brown.
+J. K. Rowling has been a long-time friend of Gordon Brown (Prime Minister of the United Kingdom from 2007 to 2010) and his wife Sarah Brown.
 In September 2008, Rowling donated £1 million to the Labour Party and commended Brown's commitment to improving the lives of poor families.
-Rowling praised Brown in a 2009 Time magazine essay saying she "still wanted him in charge".
+Rowling praised Brown in a 2009 Time magazine essay, saying she "still wanted him in charge".
 Rowling was critical of Jeremy Corbyn's leadership of the Labour Party.
+In June 2024, Rowling wrote that she would struggle to support the Labour Party under the leadership of Keir Starmer due to its stance on gender-related issues.

-Scottish
+Scottish independence

-As a resident of Edinburgh, Rowling was eligible to vote in the 2014 referendum on Scottish independence, and intended to vote "No".
-She donated £1 million (US$1,694,000) to the Better Together anti-independence campaign, led by former neighbour and friend Alistair Darling, and used the "Death Eaters" characters from her Harry Potter series—who reject wizards unless they have pure blood—as a reference in her explanation of her donation: "However, when people try to make this debate about the purity of your lineage, things start getting a little Death Eaterish for my taste."
+As a resident of Edinburgh, Rowling was eligible to vote in the 2014 referendum on Scottish independence, and intended to vote No. She donated £1 million (US$1,694,000) to the Better Together anti-independence campaign, led by her former neighbour and friend Alistair Darling, and used the "Death Eaters" characters from her Harry Potter series—who reject wizards unless they have pure blood—as a reference in her explanation of her donation: "when people try to make this debate about the purity of your lineage, things start getting a little Death Eaterish for my taste".
 In Rowling's post-donation blog post in mid-June 2014, she explained that she is "friendly" with members of both campaigns and stated a belief that "there are intelligent, thoughtful people on both sides of this question".

 In 2018, Rowling tweeted that she was tired of "blood and soil ethno-nationalists marching with" civic campaigners.
-She also said that Scottish nationalism "contains traces of bigotry".
+She also stated that Scottish nationalism "contains traces of bigotry".